Where are Swan Lake Iris Gardens?

 No. During the Iris Festival, boat rides are arranged for groups, but aside from small craft that are used by the gardens staff for maintenance purposes, individual boats are never allowed in Swan Lake.

 The Iris Festival is an annual celebration that takes place on Memorial Day weekend.
 Arts and crafts, children’s activities, music, food and more provide three days of continuous fun for the entire family!
 Since 1940, the Iris Festival has been Sumter’s most anticipated yearly event.

 Are weddings allowed in the gardens?

 Yes, they are!
+Standing-only wedding ceremonies (no chairs, tables or other structures are allowed) may be conducted any place within the gardens.
+Wedding planners should be reminded that Swan Lake is a public park and the city cannot guarantee privacy or freedom from interruption by visitors or wildlife except in the gazebo area.
 The Swan Lake Gazebo in the Bland Gardens is available by reservation at a nominal cost.
-Standing-only wedding ceremonies (no chairs or tables, please) may be conducted any place within the gardens, but wedding planners should be reminded that Swan Lake is a public park and the city cannot guarantee privacy or freedom from interruption by visitors or wildlife except in the gazebo area.
 Wedding receptions are not permitted within the park, but can be held in the Heath Pavilion or Visitors Center Conference Room.
 Please call (803) 436-2640 for rental information or click here.

 Can I host my family reunion at Swan Lake?